-5 Warning Signs of Employee Burnout & How To Prevent It
+Warning Signs of Employee Burnout & How to Prevent It

 Business lady lying on desk with crumpled papers and task sheets

-Those who are experiencing burnout often perform worse at work, get less done, and have negatively impacted views of the company they worked for.
+Those experiencing burnout often perform worse at work, get less done, and have negatively impacted views of their company.
 Companies that have employees facing burnout will see less productivity amongst their employees, which can harm your company’s profits.
 So, how do you tell if your employees are experiencing burnout?
 And more importantly, how can you prevent new and past hires from experiencing it?
 It may not be as difficult as many think.

 The Top Symptoms of Employee Burnout